preiramanda/daily_python/README.md

-# london_app_brewery_python
+# london_app_brewery_python (WIP)

-Python course from the London app brewery bootcamp!
+### Python course from the London app brewery bootcamp.
+Here I'm sharing 100 days of exercises I performed, in order to level up my Python skills.

 Day_01: Learning to work with strings and string functions